dprog-philippe-docourt/django-flexipages/README.md

 ### Setting up the Domain of the Default Site to localhost
 Once you have a running server:
-* login into the admin by opening you browser at [http://localhost:8000/admin/] (use the same login as the one provided to the `createsuperuser` command above)
+* login into the admin by opening you browser at http://localhost:8000/admin/ (use the same login as the one provided to the `createsuperuser` command above)
-* edit the default site by navigating to [http://localhost:8000/admin/sites/site/1/change/], replacing the domain name with `localhost:8000`, and saving the modification
+* edit the default site by navigating to http://localhost:8000/admin/sites/site/1/change/, replacing the domain name with `localhost:8000`, and saving the modification

 ### Create your Very First Page
+Once you have a running server:
-* login into the admin by opening you browser at [http://localhost:8000/admin/] (use the same login as the one provided to the `createsuperuser` command above)
+* login into the admin by opening you browser at http://localhost:8000/admin/ (use the same login as the one provided to the `createsuperuser` command above)
-* navigate to [http://localhost:8000/admin/flexipages/page/add/] to create your very first page
+* navigate to http://localhost:8000/admin/flexipages/page/add/ to create your very first page
 * add a new page (use the `flexipages/pages/base.html` template for now)
 * visit the page at http://localhost:8000/<you/page/to/path/>
 * click the button `Activate editing mode` at the bottom right of the page to start adding items to your page